-A number of requirements are imposed with regard to background checks on employees and volunteers and risk assessing activities.
+Several requirements are imposed regarding background checks on employees and volunteers and risk assessing activities.

 A good example of how regulations can apply is the requirement that all churches registered by the charity commission have to have a child protection policy in place.

-Your Central Organisation may have a child protection policy which you should adopt.
-If not, consider the guidelines from the Churches Child Protection Advisory Service (CCPAS) http://www.ccpas.co.uk/.
-The CCPAS offers helpful guidance regarding obligations, duties, standards and how to comply with legal requirements.
+Your central organisation may have a child protection policy which you should adopt.
+If not, consider the guidelines from thirtyone:eight, thirtyone:eight offers helpful guidance regarding obligations, duties, standards and how to comply with legal requirements.

 Further guidance is available in relation to safeguarding children: www.gov.uk/topic/schools-colleges-childrens-services/safeguarding-children

 For vulnerable adults guidance is available centrally from the Office of the Public Guardian www.justice.gov.uk/downloads/protecting-the-vulnerable/mca/sva-procedures-guidance-1208.pdf.

-It is recommended that if you are in doubt as to your position you should consult your local Safeguarding Authority or obtain specialist legal advice.
+It is recommended that if you are in doubt as to your responsibilities you should consult your local Safeguarding Authority or obtain specialist legal advice.